stantond/vagrant-django-postgres/README.md

 # vagrant-django-postgres

-Starter files for a vagrant box running Django with PostgreSQL
+Beginner-friendly starter files for a vagrant box running Django with PostgreSQL.

 This assumes you've seperated requirements and settings into `local, test, staging, production` as in Two Scoops, and that your Django project root is `src`.
 You'll have to make a couple of minor changes if not.